Quick link: Resources

-Tissue typing: A test to find out the level of compatibility or matching between the organs of a donor and a recipient.
-(See Blood group).
+Tissue typing: Test to find out the level of compatibility or matching between the organs of a donor and a recipient.
+See Blood group

-Tissue: A group of cells of the same type, such as a muscle.
+Tissue: Group of cells of the same type, such as a muscle.

 Uraemia: A build up of waste products in the blood causing nausea, vomiting, tiredness, and problems with concentration.